NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/beetle-forecasting/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 Ecologists are also interested in tracking changes in the **number of species over time** (Species richness over time without species identity) and in species turnover over time steps where the identity of the species is known.
 In the example above there are three species (A,B,C) but over time this can change if for example Species C  was to decline from 10 to zero individuals then the species richness would be 2, or increase if two previously unobserved species (D & E) arrive into the community, the species richness would be 4.
 Note that the loss of species A and the arrival of D and E gives a net species richness of 4, but without keeping track of the identity of the species we may be unaware of how community composition is changing over time.

-Ecological communities change for many reasons and so it is important to understand the drivers of changes in abundance or species richness by adding environmental variables into the models.
+Ecological communities change for many reasons and so it is important to understand the drivers of changes in abundance or species richness by adding abiotic variables into the models.
 By knowing how species change over time we can use the driving variables to predict, or forecast, the values for the abundance and species richness variables for the ecological communities into the future.

 ### Overview of the [Beetle Communities](https://projects.ecoforecast.org/neon4cast-docs/Beetles.html) theme